haokeyingxiao/haoke/UPGRADE-6.4.md

 ---

 ## Sodium is now a requirement
-The PHP extension `sodium` is now a requirement for Shopware 6.4.0.0.
+The PHP extension `sodium` is now a requirement for Haoke 6.4.0.0.

 ---

 ## Composer 2
-With Shopware 6.4 we are now requiring the `composer-runtime-api` with version 2.0.
+With Haoke 6.4 we are now requiring the `composer-runtime-api` with version 2.0.
-These means that Shopware is now only installable with Composer 2.
+These means that Haoke is now only installable with Composer 2.
 Installation with Composer 1 is no longer possible and supported.

 ---